 Did you know that your windows, attic, and basement are all major sources of heat loss?
 With winter just around the corner, more and more homeowners are concerned with saving money on heating bills.
 Thankfully, there are things you can do as a homeowner to improve energy efficiency.

-Since there are building supply company before making a final decision.
-After all, you want to choose the products that will best insulate your home against the winter chill. and basement insulation are always good investments., you may want to consult with a
+Since there are different types of insulation, you may want to give us a call before making a final decision.
+After all, you want to choose the products that will best insulate your home against the winter chill.
+Basement and attic insulation are always good investments.

 You should never be able to see daylight underneath your front door.
 A gap underneath the front door could be a major source of heat loss.
 It’s important to fix drafts in your home so that you can save money on energy bills.
 Otherwise, you will have to run your furnace longer to compensate for the draft underneath your door.
-Installing weatherstripping is a simple DIY job when you pick up the right supplies from a home construction supplier.
+Installing weather stripping is a simple DIY job when you pick up the right supplies.

 Do you have large windows in your home?
 If so, you may want to keep the curtains closed as an extra barrier against the cold when the temperature drops at night.
 Likewise, you can keep your curtains open during the day to let in any sunlight.
 The sun’s rays will help gradually heat your room so it’s not as chilly in your home.

 Make sure that your couch isn’t blocking the radiator vents.
 Otherwise, all that lovely heated air will be trapped behind your furniture.
 Instead, you want to make sure that there is plenty of space so the heat from the radiator can disperse through the rest of the room.

 Eikenhout is a building supply company that is dedicated to helping homeowners and contractors find high-quality building products for their next project.
 If you are interested in our inventory of residential and commercial building supplies, please feel free to call any of our nine Michigan locations.